Store app settings

 Effective values are the values that are stored in the settings or the default value.
 Use this method if you want to use settings in your app.

-function.
-This function expects a comma-separated string of schema identifiers as a parameter.
+package.
+This hook expects a comma-separated string of schema identifiers as a parameter.
 A single call will get you the effective values for many schemas.

 only returns the value

 .
-The function can return more fields when you specify them in a comma-separated string in the addFields
+The hook can return additional fields when you specify them in a comma-separated string in the addFields

 parameter.